Meditation for Tinnitus: A Powerful Tool

 In the only study that showed only marginal improvement, the authors admit that the study design was flawed because given the way it was structured, “progress tended to stagnate in our study” and that “mindfulness-based therapy depends on practice behavior” [4].
 This reiterates my point that practicing meditation on a daily basis is the key to reducing tinnitus severity.

 Mindfulness meditation for chronic tinnitus is a not cure, but it is a powerful natural remedy that is underutilized both by doctors and tinnitus patients.
-Why?
-Perhaps because mindfulness is not a quick fix and it takes daily practice, focus, and discipline.
+Mindfulness is not a quick fix and it takes daily practice, focus, and discipline.
+Further, to be effective for severe tinnitus cases, it must be paired with a medical management approach to tinnitus.

 I hope that this article convinced you of the importance of meditation for tinnitus as part of a balanced rehabilitation program.
-If you’re experiencing tinnitus distress and you’re willing to commit to a daily meditation practice, you can achieve a significant reduction in your symptoms in a short period of time.
+If you're ready to use mindfulness as part of a comprehensive tinnitus recovery plan, we can help.
+Schedule a call today to start your journey toward lasting relief.

 Meditation for Tinnitus References